mattermost/docs/source/collaborate/install-android-app.rst

 .. tip::

-  You can set up multi-factor authentication for Mattermost if your system admin has :ref:`enabled your ability to do so <configure/authentication-configuration-settings:enable multi factor authentication>`.
+  You can set up multi-factor authentication for Mattermost if your system admin has :ref:`enabled your ability to do so <configure/authentication-configuration-settings:enable multi-factor authentication>`.
 See the :doc:`manage security preferences </preferences/manage-your-security-preferences>` documentation for details.